-CVS Health considers a maximum of 33 fractions with definitive intent as medically necessary.
+CVS Health considers a maximum of 33 fractions with definitive intent in the head and neck area as medically necessary.
 CVS Health considers a maximum of 20 fractions with palliative intent as medically necessary.

 • Pancreatic cancer; or

 CVS Health considers a maximum of 30 fractions with definitive intent as medically necessary.
 CVS Health considers a maximum of 20 fractions with palliative intent as medically necessary.